-This is the last project of the Full-Stack Javascript Project in The Odin Project Course.
+This is the last project of the Full-Stack Javascript Course in The Odin Project.
 Buckle up because this post will discuss the many things I learned from it.

 What we will talk about